wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/configure-security/includes/3-entity-permissions.md

 Entity permissions define the access and scope that a portal user has to a particular Microsoft Dataverse or Dynamics 365 table on the portal.
-Dataverse records can be accessed on a Power Apps portal by using an table form, table list, or web form, or it can be shown by using *Liquid* tags in webpage content or web templates.
+Dataverse records can be accessed on a Power Apps portal by using a table form, table list, or web form, or it can be shown by using *Liquid* tags in webpage content or web templates.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of Entity Permission for access and scope in portals.](../media/entity-permission.png)](../media/entity-permission.png#lightbox)

-You can create an table permission in the Portal Management app and associate it to a specific web role to allow portal user access.
+You can create a table permission in the Portal Management app and associate it to a specific web role to allow portal user access.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of Entity Permission Web Role settings in poratls.](../media/web-role-entity-lists.png)](../media/web-role-entity-lists.png#lightbox)

-## Create an table permission
+## Create a table permission

 Follow these steps to create a new **Entity Permission** record: